Creating a culture of inclusion in the workplace

 When religious and cultural holidays come around, take the opportunity to work with employees celebrating to educate coworkers.

 We can begin to understand and welcome these practices into our lives by fully understanding why an event is important.
-It is how we learn the correct language to use instead of being offensive.
+It is how we learn the correct language to use instead of being offensive, for example.

 By asking to be educated, we can be understanding instead of intrusive.
 It's about inclusion, not exclusion.